google/ml-compiler-opt/docs/contributing.md

 Use `yapf` to format the submission before making a PR.
-The version of yapf that is used by this repository along with other development tools can be installed with `pipenv sync --categories="dev-packages" --system` and run on the entire repository with `yapf . -ir`.
+The version of yapf that is used by this repository along with other development tools can be installed with `./versioned_pipenv sync --categories="dev-packages" --system` and run on the entire repository with `yapf . -ir`.

 ## Linting